mikefoong/python-gui/README.md

 # Using python to develop GUI applications

+## [2017Se28+65] Layouts and Dynamic Layouts using Frames and Grid